VIDA-NYU/reprozip/docs/source/packing.rst

 Packing GUI and Interactive Tools
 +++++++++++++++++++++++++++++++++

-Currently, ReproZip cannot ensure that GUI interfaces will be correctly reproduced, so we recommend packing tools in a non-GUI mode for a successful reproduction.
+ReproZip is able to pack GUI tools.
 Additionally, there is no restriction in packing interactive experiments (i.e., experiments that require input from users).
-Note, however, that if entering something different can make the experiment load additional dependencies, the experiment will probably fail in that case when reproduced on a different machine.
+Note, however, that if entering something different can make the experiment load additional dependencies, the experiment will probably fail when reproduced on a different machine.

 Capturing Connections to Servers
 ++++++++++++++++++++++++++++++++